 Step 3: Fold in the dry ingredients with a spatula and mix until a smooth batter forms.

 Step 4: Form a dough ball and quarter.
 Roll 2 dough balls from each quarter and place on the prepared cookie sheet, flattening them slightly.

 Step 5: Bake in the oven until cracks are appearing on the tops.

 Step 6: Let the cookies cool slightly, then dust with powdered sweetener.

 Don't omit the almond extract!
 It's the flavour that makes these almond cookies taste exceptional.
 Think marzipan, just lighter.

-Any erythritol based sweetener or Bocha Sweet.
+Any erythritol-based sweetener or Bocha Sweet.
 I found that erythritol yielded a slightly crunchier cookie than the version I made with Bocha Sweet.
-Allulose and xylitol should also work in this recipe.
+Allulose and xylitol should also work in this recipe, but they do set softer.
 However, I have not tried those yet.

 Omit the cocoa powder and add 1 additional tablespoon of almond flour.

 No, this would not work in this recipe, it's designed for almond flour.
 Try my keto coconut flour cookies instead!

-Store your gluten-free amaretti cookies in an airtight container for up to 2 weeks.
+Store keto amaretti cookies in an airtight container for up to 2 weeks.

 There's more to life than keto chocolate chip cookies!
 Here are some more sugar free cookie recipes for the festive season (and the rest of the year!)